xuh5/projectforfun/project1/backend/README.md

 6. Initialize the database (creates tables):
    - The database tables will be created automatically on first startup
+   - If Supabase credentials are not configured, the app will automatically fall back to SQLite for local development
    - For production, consider using Alembic migrations instead

 7. Run the server (from the project root or `backend` directory):